fleetdm/fleet/docs/Using-Fleet/MDM-macOS-updates.md

 5. After your Mac restarts, from the Apple menu in the top left corner of your screen, select **System Settings** or **System Preferences**.

 6. In the search bar, type "Software Update."
 Select **Software Update** and select **Restart Now** to update.

+Currently, Nudge does not support [Apple Rapid Security Responses](https://support.apple.com/en-us/HT201224), but this feature is under review and may be included in a future release.

 ## End user macOS update via built-in macOS notifications